Mindfulness Is a Happy Hour Game Changer—Here's How to Practice Mindful Drinking

 I mentioned my experiment to my friend Rosie Schaap, a bartender and author who has written about cocktail culture.
 "As a server," she told me, "I'm aware that it's our responsibility to be mindful as well.
 Look customers in the eye, ask them how they are, and really mean it.
 Take an interest in what they are saying."
 Rosie told me about Gary (a.k.a.
 "Gaz") Regan, also a bartender, who cofounded the global Institute for Mindful Bartending.
 In one lesson, bartenders are told to make a negroni, first while thinking about someone they dislike, then with the exact same ingredients but while thinking about someone they love.
 The second drink is said to taste immeasurably better than the first.
 Schaap pointed out that with the popularity of craft cocktails, with their fragrant, interesting ingredients and pleasing presentation, mindful drinking is even more satisfying.

-All of this is well and good if you’re able to do it.
-If you have concerns about alcoholism, then any drinking, whether mindful or not, is ill-advised.
-Mindful drinking, says Rinzler, “is for people who want to have a healthy relationship with alcohol, but it’s no substitute for a recovery program.
-It’s born of a more pedestrian desire to change our relationship to something in our life, in the same way we might want to reevaluate our relationship to technology.”
+All of this is well and good if you're able to do it.
+It's extremely important to note that if you have concerns about alcoholism, then any drinking, whether mindful or not, is ill-advised.
+Mindful drinking, says Rinzler, "is for people who want to have a healthy relationship with alcohol, but it's no substitute for a recovery program.
+It's born of a more pedestrian desire to change our relationship to something in our life, in the same way we might want to reevaluate our relationship to technology."

-As someone who’s been through a mindless drinking phase and now Rinzler’s session, I realize my evenings are vastly improved with these new tools.
-More than once after an evening out, I’ve felt a twinge of guilt—not for drinking too much but for forgetting to feel my drink or smell it or something.
-But there’s no question I feel physically better the next morning.
-It’s lovely to slow down and savor our drinks and our precious time with friends.
-And to realize that this mindful approach just might help me make more of life’s other pleasures as well.
+As someone who's been through a mindless drinking phase and now Rinzler's session, I realize my evenings are vastly improved with these new tools.
+More than once after an evening out, I've felt a twinge of guilt—not for drinking too much, but for forgetting to feel or smell my drink.
+But there's no question I feel physically better the next morning.
+It's lovely to slow down and savor our drinks and our precious time with friends.
+And to realize that this mindful approach just might help me make more of life's other pleasures as well.